27-Year-Old Defensive Tackle – Minnesota Vikings

 Sheldon Richardson Contract Information:

-Signed a four-year contract with the Jets in July 2013.
+Signed a one-year, $8 million contract with the Vikings in March of 2018.

 To instantly reveal our fantasy analysis of every player – including Sheldon Richardson – simply subscribe now.